Net neutrality: Reduction in investment

 According to a letter to FCC commissioners and key congressional leaders sent by 60 major ISP technology suppliers including IBM, Intel, Qualcomm, and Cisco, Title II regulation of the Internet "means that instead of billions of broadband investment driving other sectors of the economy forward, any reduction in this spending will stifle growth across the entire economy.
 This is not idle speculation or fear mongering...Title II is going to lead to a slowdown, if not a hold, in broadband build out, because if you don't know that you can recover on your investment, you won't make it."
 According to the Wall Street Journal, in one of Google's few lobbying sessions with FCC officials, the company urged the agency to craft rules that encourage investment in broadband Internet networks—a position that mirrors the argument made by opponents of strong net neutrality rules, such as AT&T and Comcast.
 Opponents of net neutrality argue that prioritization of bandwidth is necessary for future innovation on the Internet.
 Telecommunications providers such as telephone and cable companies, and some technology companies that supply networking gear, argue telecom providers should have the ability to provide preferential treatment in the form of tiered services, for example by giving online companies willing to pay the ability to transfer their data packets faster than other Internet traffic.
 The added income from such services could be used to pay for the building of increased broadband access to more consumers.

-Opponents say that net neutrality would make it more difficult for Internet service providers (ISPs) and other network operators to recoup their investments in broadband networks.
+Opponents say that net neutrality would make it more difficult for ISPs and other network operators to recoup their investments in broadband networks.
 John Thorne, senior vice president and deputy general counsel of Verizon, a broadband and telecommunications company, has argued that they will have no incentive to make large investments to develop advanced fibre-optic networks if they are prohibited from charging higher preferred access fees to companies that wish to take advantage of the expanded capabilities of such networks.
 Thorne and other ISPs have accused Google and Skype of freeloading or free riding for using a network of lines and cables the phone company spent billions of dollars to build.
 Marc Andreessen states that "a pure net neutrality view is difficult to sustain if you also want to have continued investment in broadband networks.
 If you're a large telco right now, you spend on the order of $20 billion a year on capex [capital expenditure].
 You need to know how you're going to get a return on that investment.
 If you have these pure net neutrality rules where you can never charge a company like Netflix anything, you're not ever going to get a return on continued network investment – which means you'll stop investing in the network.
 And I would not want to be sitting here 10 or 20 years from now with the same broadband speeds we're getting today."